 Iron is a mineral that is essential for the production of hemoglobin, which transports oxygen in the blood.
 Iron is also necessary for the proper function of enzymes involved in metabolism and energy production.

 An iron deficiency can lead to fatigue and brain fog, as your body does not have enough oxygen to produce energy.
 Red meat, dark leafy greens, beans and iron-fortified cereals are all good sources of iron.

 Vitamin B12 is a water-soluble vitamin that is essential for the proper function of the nervous system.
 It is also necessary for your body’s metabolic processes to produce energy, as it helps convert food into glucose.

 Fatigue is a common sign of not getting enough vitamin B12, as your body does not have enough energy to function correctly.
-If you want more vitamin B12, include eggs, milk, cheese and yogurt in your diet.
+If you want more vitamin B12, include eggs, milk, cheese, and yoghurt in your diet.
 If you’re still lacking, be sure to reach for a B12 supplement.

 Chromium is a trace mineral that helps to regulate blood sugar levels.
 It also plays a role in metabolism, as it helps the body to metabolize carbohydrates.

 Zinc is a mineral necessary for the proper function of enzymes involved in metabolism.
-It is also essential for the synthesis of protein and DNA.
+It is also essential for the synthesis of proteins and DNA.
 According to studies, getting enough zinc can help with body weight management.
-Good sources of zinc include oysters, beef, poultry, beans and nuts.
+Good sources of zinc include oysters, beef, poultry, beans, and nuts.

 10. Vitamin D